sanchitdilipjain/aws-s3-security/docs/index.md

   **ii.
 Enable SSE-S3 Encryption**

-  In this section we will create a S3 Bucket Policy that requires data at rest encryption
+  In this section, we will create an S3 Bucket Policy that requires data at rest encryption

    1. From the AWS console, click Services and select S3